antirez/linenoise/README.markdown

 ## Let's push this forward!

 Please fork it and add something interesting and send me a pull request.
-What's especially interesting are fixes, new key bindings, completion.
+What's especially interesting are fixes, new key bindings, better completion.

+Patches should be provided in the respect of linenoise sensibility for small easy to understand code.

 Send feedbacks to antirez at gmail